Skip to main content

 This article is part of our ongoing euo issues coverage, with 197 published articles analyzing euo issues issues across New York State.
 Attorney Jason Tenenbaum brings 24+ years of hands-on experience to this analysis, drawing from his work on more than 1,000 appeals, over 100,000 no-fault cases, and recovery of over $100 million for clients throughout Nassau County, Suffolk County, Queens, Brooklyn, Manhattan, and the Bronx.
 For personalized legal advice about how these principles apply to your specific situation, contact our Long Island office at (516) 750-0595 for a free consultation.

-When dealing with no-fault insurance claims in New York, particularly in Nassau and Suffolk counties, understanding the complexities of Examination Under Oath (EUO) requirements can mean the difference between successful claim recovery and denial.
-For healthcare providers, medical professionals, and accident victims across Long Island and New York City, the legal standards surrounding EUO compliance continue to evolve through court decisions that shape how insurance carriers must handle these critical examinations.
+When dealing with New York no-fault insurance claims, particularly in Nassau and Suffolk counties, understanding Examination Under Oath (EUO) requirements can mean the difference between successful claim recovery and denial.
+For healthcare providers, medical professionals, and accident victims across Long Island and New York City, the legal standards governing EUO compliance continue to evolve through appellate decisions that shape how insurance carriers must handle these critical examinations.

 The Thrasher Standard and Willful Disvowal

-For Nassau and Suffolk County practitioners, understanding the distinction between different types of non-cooperation defenses is crucial.
-The legal landscape varies depending on whether the alleged violation relates to a condition precedent versus other policy requirements.
+For Nassau and Suffolk County practitioners, the distinction between condition-precedent defenses and general non-cooperation defenses is crucial.
+The legal landscape changes depending on which is alleged.

 Practical Implications for Long Island Healthcare Providers

 Healthcare providers in Nassau and Suffolk counties frequently encounter EUO requests as part of routine no-fault claim processing.
-Understanding when these requests constitute valid condition precedents versus standard policy requirements can significantly impact claim outcomes and reimbursement timelines.
+Understanding when those requests function as valid condition precedents versus standard policy requirements significantly impacts claim outcomes and reimbursement timelines.

 Challenging Unreasonable EUO Requests